niccolog/python_learning_projects/README.md

 ### Repaired vs Damaged Cars
 - Cars with no damage or at least no unrepaired damage sell at over 3x the price of cars with unrepaired damages;
 - All top cars have repaired price over 3x the damaged one as well, except for Opel Corsa ~2x

+# [Project 2 DataQuest: I-94 Traffic Indicators])https://github.com/niccolog/python_learning_projects/blob/main/DataQuest/Finding_Traffic_Indicators_I94/Traffic%20Indicators%20I-94.ipynb)
+## Project Description
+- Traffic data on I-94 between Minneapolis & St. Paul, incl. weather & holiday feature 2012-2018;
+- The goal of our analysis is to determine a few indicators of heavy traffic on I-94.
+These indicators can be weather type, time of the day, time of the week, etc. For instance, we may find out that the traffic is usually heavier in the summer or when it snows.

+## Project Conclusions
+In this project, we looked for indicators of heavy traffic on the I-94 Interstate highway.
+We can categorize these indicators in 2 types:

+Time indicators
+- The traffic is usually heavier during warm months (March–October) compared to cold months (November–February).
+- The traffic is usually heavier during the day
+- The traffic is usually heavier on business days compared to the weekends.
+- On business days, the rush hours are ~ 7 and 16.

+Weather indicators (+)
+- Shower snow
+- Light rain and snow
+- Proximity thunderstorm with drizzle